The Lazarus Experiment

 "The Lazarus Experiment" is the sixth episode of the third series of the revived British science fiction television series Doctor Who.
 It was broadcast on BBC One on 5 May 2007 and stars David Tennant as the Tenth Doctor and Freema Agyeman as Martha Jones.

 In the episode, Professor Richard Lazarus (Mark Gatiss) demonstrates an experiment at his laboratory near Southwark Cathedral in Southwark where he renews himself into a younger-looking man.
-The effects on Lazarus' DNA causes him to change into a giant creature that sucks the life force from other victims.
+The effects on Lazarus' DNA causes him to sporadically transform into a giant creature that sucks the life force from other victims.

 According to the BARB figures this episode was seen by 7.19 million viewers and was the twelfth most popular broadcast on British television in that week.
 Executive producer Russell T Davies has stated that he directed writer Stephen Greenhorn to base this episode on the typical Marvel Comics plotline: "a good old mad scientist, with an experiment gone wrong, and an outrageous supervillain on the loose."

 Plot

 In present-day London, a 76-year-old man named Professor Richard Lazarus announces on television that he will demonstrate a device that will change what it means to be human.
 Intrigued by this statement, the Tenth Doctor joins Martha to go to the launch party at Lazarus Laboratories, where they meet up with Martha's sister Tish, who works there.
 Lazarus steps inside a capsule, and emerges as a much younger man.
 Using a sample of Lazarus' DNA, the Doctor and Martha find that Lazarus had successfully managed to instruct his genes to rejuvenate with sound waves, but also activated something in his DNA, which is trying to change him into something else.

 Meanwhile, Lazarus returns to his office with his partner, the elderly Lady Thaw.
 She insists that she be the next to use the machine so they can be young together, but he refuses.
 She threatens to have Mr. Saxon pull their funding, but Lazarus transforms and kills Lady Thaw.
 The Doctor and Martha discover Lady Thaw's body and deduce that Lazarus must drain life energy to keep his DNA stable.
 Lazarus attacks the Doctor and Martha, in his alternate form as a giant skeletal scorpion-like being, and they hide in his machine.
-The Doctor explains that Lazarus' transformation is the result of an evolutionary throwback locked away in dormant genes that the machine unlocked.
+The Doctor explains that Lazarus' transformation is the result of an evolutionary throwback locked away in dormant genes that the machine accidentally unlocked.
 Lazarus activates his machine, but the Doctor sets the capsule to reflect energy rather than receive it, and Lazarus is blasted away.